-TIME was a companion project to LTM that was developed as a special study within EPA's Environmental Monitoring and Assessment Program (EMAP)-Surface Waters to track long term trends in the acid relevant chemistry of specific classes of acid-sensitive lakes and streams.
-The TIME monitoring program consists of probability surveys designed to answer questions like: “how many acidic lakes are there?" and "what is the trend in the number or proportion of lakes which are acidic?”
-These can be answered for specific types of lakes (e.g., seepage vs. drainage lakes) or for specific regions (e.g., Adirondacks vs. New England uplands).
-TIME is statistically based, thereby allowing regional population estimates of acid sensitivity status to be developed.
-TIME consists of a synoptic survey of 74 acid-sensitive lakes in the Northeast and a separate synoptic survey of 58 acid-sensitive streams in the Mid-Atlantic.
-Sites are sampled annually in the late summer (lakes) and spring (streams) and the regional estimates they generate are specific to that time period.
+TIME was a companion project to LTM that was developed as a "special" study within EPA's Environmental Monitoring and Assessment Program (EMAP)-Surface Waters to track long term trends in the acid-relevant chemistry of specific classes of acid-sensitive lakes and streams.
+The TIME monitoring program consisted of probability surveys designed to answer questions like: “how many acidic lakes are there?" and "what is the trend in the number or proportion of lakes which are acidic?”
+These questions can be answered for specific types of lakes (e.g., seepage vs. drainage lakes) or for specific regions (e.g., Adirondacks vs. New England uplands).
+TIME was statistically based, thereby allowing regional population estimates of acid sensitivity status to be developed.
+TIME consisted of a synoptic survey of 74 acid-sensitive lakes in the Northeast and a separate synoptic survey of 58 acid-sensitive streams in the Mid-Atlantic.
+Waters were sampled annually in the late summer (lakes) and spring (streams) and the regional estimates they generated were specific to that time period.

-- Participation —sample collection and laboratory analysis for seasonal or monthly samples from 52 LTM lakes and the collection of annual samples for 43 TIME lakes in the Adirondack Mountains of New York
+- Participation —sample collection and laboratory analysis for seasonal or monthly samples from 52 LTM lakes in the Adirondack Mountains of New York

-- Cooperator(s) — Adirondack Lake Survey Corporation Exit, New York State Energy Research and Development Authority Exit, New York State Department of Environmental Conservation Exit, and US Geological Survey District Office in Troy, NY Exit
+- Cooperators — Adirondack Lake Survey Corporation Exit, New York State Energy Research and Development Authority Exit, New York State Department of Environmental Conservation Exit, and US Geological Survey District Office in Troy, NY Exit

 - Period of Record — mid 1980s through present